GoodAI/goodai-ltm/README.md

     s_emb = em.encode_corpus(['it was...', 'the best of...'])

-A peculiarity of our embedding model is that queries and passages can have more than one embedding.
+Queries and passages can have more than one embedding.
 Embedding tensors have 3 axes: The batch size, the number of embeddings, and the number of embedding dimensions.
-Typically, the number of embeddings per query/passage will be 1, except for the passage embeddings in some of our fine-tuned models.
+Typically, the number of embeddings per query/passage will be 1, with some exceptions.

 ## Query-passage matching models